SAFE SURGERIES TRAINING

 Are you a med student or NHS professional outside Manchester, Birmingham or London, or just keen to get involved?

-Please let us know if you deliver a session and ask participants to use our evaluation form, so that we can continue to provide these resources.
+Please let us know if you deliver a session and use our evaluation form, so that we can continue to provide these resources.